breadcat/blog.minskio.co.uk/content/quotes.md

 >Let's see what life has installed for us <!-- typo -->

 >Like a boozy panda <!-- James Corden AMA -->

+>Like with a cloth or something? <!-- Hillary Clinton -->

 >Long days and pleasant nights <!-- dark tower book -->